Marker Logo

 Department of the Interior

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: Architecture.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.

 Location.
 39° 44.537′ N, 75° 33.201′ W. Marker is in Wilmington, Delaware, in New Castle County.
 It is in Quaker Hill.
-Marker is on West 5th Street east of North West Street, on the right when traveling west.
+It is on West 5th Street east of North West Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 305 West 5th Street, Wilmington DE 19801, United States of America.
 Touch for directions.

 Paid Advertisement